 - Talent assessment and evaluation tools

-Recruitment software can be any program that helps recruitment teams in any stage of a hiring process, from sharing job ads to onboarding.
+Recruitment software can be any program that helps recruitment teams in any stage of the hiring process.
+This could be from sharing job ads to onboarding.
 In most cases, a single tool will handle 2 or more of the aforementioned functions.
 The main purpose of recruitment software is to automate tasks and make the hiring process faster and more accurate.

 Recruitment software can help you post your job ad to multiple job boards from one centralised system.
 It can also help you share jobs on social media.
 This saves a tremendous amount of time since you don’t need to enter each job board or social media channel separately and repeat the same task over and over again.
 More sophisticated programs can offer you the option of scheduling job postings so that you can choose the best time to reach more potential candidates.
 There are even tools that help you write a non-biased job description that is appealing to a large and diversified audience.